As an Amazon Associate I earn from qualifying purchases.

 Crispy on the outside, moist and chewy on the inside, these easy coconut macaroons are filled with all of the flavors and warm spices of carrot cake.

-Guys, these macaroons are some of the best things I have ever made.
+Honestly, these carrot cake coconut macaroons are some of the best things I have ever made.
 Ever.
-And I made them back in September, so I’ve baked a lot since then.
+And I make and bake things on a weekly basis around here.

 Now, it may be my absolutely undying love for carrot walnut cake that makes me say this, but even still, these macaroons are so packed with flavor and texture and crunch and chew… There’s just so much to love!

 Have you ever made coconut macaroons before, not to be confused with macarons (a French, very finicky cookie)?
 They’re pretty simple, and my favorite part: they’re a naturally gluten free cookie!
 So feel free to share with all of your peeps.
 All of ’em!

 Most cookies use butter and eggs for substance and binding, but macaroons are pretty different.
 There are no egg yolks, and no butter whatsoever.
 They’re light!
 Which means they are so supremely poppable, and if you’re like me, you’ll find yourself eating nearly the entire batch in one day, because… Well… You’ll just have to see for yourself.

 The flaky base for all coconut macaroons is shredded coconut.
 This is the sweetened flake coconut you find in a bag the baking aisle.

 But before we get to the shredded coconut portion of these carrot cake macaroons, we have to make the “glue” to hold it all together.